hladna123/hladna123/README.md

 - BE PATIENT WITH ME because i will be
 - I WILL be Aurora and you will be mine John Snow or Brandon Stark
 - you can choose your role in the matrix or be matrix
 - or be like NEO
+- - Neo is king of github

 -